Terms of Business

 (a) This Agreement and the Schedule(s) and documents referred to in it form the entire agreement between the parties relating to the Management Services and supersede all previous agreements (if any) relating to the Management Services.

 (b) Each party acknowledges that in entering into this Agreement it has not relied on any representation, warranty or other assurance save as set out in this Agreement.
-More particularly (but without limitation), no printed standard terms that may appear on any purchase order, invoice or despatch order relating to the Management Services shall have any effect.
+More particularly (but without limitation), no printed standard terms that may appear on any purchase order, invoice or despatch order relating to the Management Services shall have

 (c) Nothing in this Clause shall operate to limit or exclude any liability for fraudulent misrepresentation.